Skip to main content

 What Is a Buy-to-Let Mortgage?

 A buy-to-let mortgage is a loan specifically designed for property investors.
-Unlike residential mortgages, BTL mortgages are secured against rental property and lenders assess affordability based on potential rental income rather than your personal salary.
+Unlike residential mortgages, BTL mortgages are secured against rental property and lenders assess affordability primarily on potential rental income and interest-cover ratios, not only your personal salary.
+Letting without the right permission or product can breach lender terms.

 Key Features